theam/workshop-eLLMental/README.md

 }
 ```

-The `search` endpoint will use the `EmbeddingsSpaceService` class to search the query from the request, limiting by the `itemsLimit` parameter:
+The `search` endpoint will use the `EmbeddingsSpaceService` class to search the query from the request, limiting the number of embeddings to be returned by the `itemsLimit` parameter:

 ```java
 @GetMapping("/search")